 documented it.
 After all, the instructions referred to the Space Spartan

 cartridge.
 Guess perhaps they added more aliens to make the game harder.

-A total of two Space Spartans overlay variants have been documented.
+A total of three Space Spartans overlay variants have been documented.

 A total of three Space Spartans label variants have been documented.

 If you find new, contradictory, or other information you wish to share, please send a message!